Groo: The Game: Victory conditions

 The first player to build a town with buildings worth seven Victory Points or more is the winner.

 Publication history

 The first Groo the Wanderer comic by Sergio Aragonés appeared in the pages of Destroyer Duck #1 in 1981.
-In 1987, Aragonés and Ken Whitman designed Groo: The Game, which was published by Archangel Studios.
-An expansion set of 55 more cards was released ten years later, in 1997.
+In 1997, Aragonés and Ken Whitman designed Groo: The Game, which was published by Archangel Studios.
+An expansion set of 55 more cards was also released in 1997.

 Reception

+Marcelo Figueroa of Shadis referred to the game as "one of the coolest cards games I've ever played".

 Groo: The Game was reviewed in Pyramid #28 (Nov 1997), which said "Good news to both Groo fans and Groo novices is that this is an excellent game.
 While not a collectible card game, there is already one expansion set, which is also highly recommended."